mSado90/solteq-training-task-01-app/README.md

 # solteq-training-task-01-app

-Repo conected to a first trining task of MuleSoft technology.
+Repo connected to a first trining task of MuleSoft technology.